What should I pack when moving to Bali?

 We asked people living in Bali to list three things they wish they had brought and three they wish they had left behind.
 They responded...

 "When moving to Bali, make sure to pack lightweight and breathable clothing, as the climate is tropical and humid.
 Bring along comfortable walking shoes or sandals, as well as a pair of dressier shoes for more formal occasions.
 Don't forget to pack a hat, sunglasses, and sunscreen to protect yourself from the sun.
 It's also a good idea to bring a light rain jacket or umbrella, as Bali experiences frequent rain showers.
 Pack a reusable water bottle to stay hydrated and reduce plastic waste.
 If you plan on visiting temples or attending ceremonies, pack modest clothing that covers your shoulders and knees, such as sarongs or long skirts.
 Bring along any necessary prescription medications, as well as a basic first aid kit with items like band-aids, pain relievers, and any over-the-counter medications you may need.
 It's also a good idea to pack insect repellent to protect yourself from mosquitoes.
 Make sure to pack all essential travel documents, such as your passport, visa, travel insurance information, and any necessary vaccination records.
 Bring along a photocopy of your passport and other important documents, as well as digital copies stored on a secure device or cloud storage.
 Pack a power adapter and voltage converter, as Bali uses a different electrical system than many other countries.
 Don't forget to bring your electronic devices, such as your smartphone, laptop, or tablet, along with their chargers and any necessary accessories.
 If you plan on working or studying in Bali, pack any necessary materials, such as textbooks, notebooks, or office supplies.
 Additionally, bring any personal items that will make your new living space feel more like home, such as photos, small decorations, or your favorite pillow.
-Lastly, pack a small selection of non-perishable snacks from your home country, as they may be difficult to find in Bali and can help ease any homesickness you may experience," said a member in Bali, Indonesia.
+Lastly, pack a small selection of non-perishable snacks from your home country, as they may be difficult to find in Bali and can help ease any homesickness you may experience," wrote a member who made the move to Bali, Indonesia.

 Get Quote